django-cms/django-cms/docs/how_to/01-placeholders.rst

 Adding the slots to the model
 -----------------------------

-To let django CMS' frontend editor know which placeholders it contains, declare them in a second template, only needed for rendering the structure mode, called, say, ``templtes/my_app/my_model_structure.html``:
+To let django CMS' frontend editor know which placeholders the model contains, declare them in a second template, only needed for rendering the structure mode, called, say, ``templtes/my_app/my_model_structure.html``: